 Field-hunting tip

-Look in fumarolic deposits in volcanic environments country — that is the host setting where nabokoite typically forms.
+Look in fumarolic deposits in volcanic environments country, the host setting where nabokoite typically forms.
 If you start seeing doloresite, sylvite, halite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, crusts, or granular aggregates habit, so train your eye for that shape before scanning the outcrop.